 Visiting Assistant Professor of Psychology

 Connecticut College values the contributions visitors bring to our community and encourages their active engagement with their departments and all aspects of campus life during the course of their appointment.
-Visiting faculty may elect to be voting members of the faculty in their first semester, and their presence is welcome at all faculty meetings.
+Visiting faculty may opt to be voting members of the faculty in their first semester, and their presence is welcome at all faculty meetings.

 Connecticut College is a private, highly selective institution with a demonstrated commitment to outstanding faculty teaching and research.
 We recognize that intellectual vitality and diversity are inseparable.
 The College seeks creative scholars excited about working in a liberal arts setting, with its strong focus on engaged teaching, participation in shared governance, and active involvement in an institution-wide advancement of diversity, equity, and inclusion (AA/EOE).